A straightforward plan for exporting records, verifying data, and transitioning systems with no fuss or muss.

 Import full data in stages

-When testing is successful, bring in data logically: base lists (COA, tax rates), then customers and vendors, open invoices and bills next, payments/ bank transactions next, then historical closed transactions w/attachments.
+When testing is successful, bring in data logically: Base lists (COA, tax rates), then customers and vendors, open invoices and bills next, payments/ bank transactions next, then historical closed transactions w/attachments.
 Incremental importing also has the advantage of being easier to troubleshoot and less likely to corrupt those fundamental settings.

 Reconcile and validate